177 Huntington Avenue

 Boston, MA 02115

-Aditya spent his undergraduate education at the prestigious Indian Institute of Technology in Guwahati, India, where he earned a Bachelor in Design degree in Industrial Design.
-Before coming to Northeastern, Aditya spent two years as a User Experience researcher at Samsung Electronics, where he worked on the company’s personal health application, S-Health
+Aditya spent his undergraduate education at the Indian Institute of Technology in Guwahati, India, where he earned a Bachelor in Design (BDes) degree in Industrial Design.
+Before coming to Northeastern, Aditya spent two years as a User Experience Researcher at Samsung Electronics, where he worked on the company’s personal health application, S-Health and their text-input methods on galaxy devices.

 - BDes, Indian Institute of Technology – India